Rati smiles broadly

 A baby boy looks at the camera. his right eye shows a white reflex while his left eye is turned in towards his nose.

-Buy WE C Hope Merch and More at our TeePublic Store
+Buy WE C Hope Merch and More – Visit Our Store!

 Nine panels feature eight different items available on World Eye Cancer Hope‘s TeePublic store, including a spiral bound notebook, a black running vest, a white tote bag, a red T-shirt, a mobile phone case, a green T-shirt, a white coffee mug, and a white long sleeve T-shirt with grey sleeves.
 In the centre panel, text reeds: “World Eye Cancer Hope merchandise now available at TeePublic.
 Along the bottom, text reeds use our unique link and a percentage of your purchase is donated to WE C Hope.

-Find out how you can help expand our range of designs, and sport your support for awareness, medical care and support for all, for life!
-Learn more and visit our TeePublic store today.
+Help expand our range of designs, and sport your support for early diagnosis, patient-centred medical care, and support for all, for life!

 Support Kids During Needle Related Procedures